-This is a positive Statement for the financial year 2013/2014.
-No significant control weaknesses have been identified in year and those issues identified in 2012/2013 have been fully addressed and rectified.
+This is a positive Statement for the financial year 2014/2015.
+No significant control weaknesses have been identified in year.
 The Council continues to operate a robust governance framework which is designed in a way to address risk and operates effectively.

-The governance framework outlined in this Statement has been in place at the Council for the year ended 31 March 2014 and up to the date of the approval of the Statement of Accounts set and pursue their objectives, and reflects the mechanism for monitoring actions, policies and decisions and delivering appropriate, cost-effective services.
+The governance framework outlined in this Statement has been in place at the Council for the year ended 31 March 2015 and up to the date of the approval of the Statement of Accounts making decisions.
+Governance provides the structure through which organisations set and pursue their objectives, and reflects the mechanism for monitoring actions, policies and decisions and delivering appropriate, cost-effective services.